clarkngo/cityu_capstone/README.md

 ![](/images/sce_book_store.png)

 The scenario described is a user accessing a book store application.
 When the user enters the URL, JavaScript will be run and will hit the router of the front-end server, which is AppRoutingModule.
-AppRoutingModule will call the BooksComponent, which will load fetchBooks as its dependency injection. fetchBooks will then create an HTTP request to the back-end server that has a router, controller, and model to process the request and request to the database server.
-Database server processes the request and with the back-end server waiting, will grab the data and sent it back to the front-end server as a JSON response.
+AppRoutingModule will call the BooksComponent, which will load fetchBooks as its dependency injection. fetchBooks will then create an HTTP request to the back-end server that has a router, controller, and model to process the request and query the database server.
+Database server  processes the query and with the back-end server waiting, will grab the data and sent it back to the front-end server as a JSON response.
 The front-end will now have the data and the template view to show to the user.

 ## Development View using Package Diagram
 Who uses or what it shows: